 - Taste test for acidity, sweetness and salt, and adjust as needed.

 - Makes about 3/4 cup.
-Recipe can easily be scaled up or down.
+The recipe can easily be scaled up or down.

 - Shake and make sure all honey is dissolved.